afroewis/sudoku-solver/README.md

 # Sudoku solver
-Sudoku solver written in C++ using a Recurive Backtracking algorithm.
+Sudoku solver written in C++ using a Recursive Backtracking algorithm.